yrsegal/rejuvenation-modpack/README.md

 QoL mods:
 - AutoFish.rb
   Fishing requires no timing, and always succeeds if possible.
+- AutoSpeedUpBattles.rb
+  The game will always speed up at the start of battles, then return to the state it was in prior to the battle.
 - BetterBattleUI.rb
   Show types and stat boosts visually in battle.
 - CleanerPrismPower.rb